luau-lang/luau/CONTRIBUTING.md

 ## Documentation

-This repository hosts the language documentation in addition to implementation, which is accessible on https://luau-lang.org.
+A [separate site repository](https://github.com/luau-lang/site) hosts the language documentation, which is accessible on https://luau-lang.org.
 Changes to this documentation that improve clarity, fix grammatical issues, explain aspects that haven't been explained before and the like are warmly welcomed.

 Please feel free to [create a pull request](https://help.github.com/articles/about-pull-requests/) to improve our documentation.
 Note that at this point the documentation is English-only.